 The amount of study required varies by programme, so please check individual programme details to find out how much time you will need to commit.
 You will find these on the programme pages of our website.

-If your personal circumstances change for any reason, either at home or work in a way that might affect your studies, assignment or exam performance, you should notify us immediately.
+If your personal circumstances change for any reason, either at home or work in a way that might affect your studies or assessment performance, you should notify us immediately.

 Full information on the various ways in which you can fund your studies can be found here.
 The link to pay is on the top right hand corner of the UCEM website.